There is a powerful hush in our world. The peacefulness of the hush is heavy and difficult to stand under, without the fear of buckling.

 Everyone wants to help.
 But no one knows how.

 We all have our own beliefs.
 And my beliefs comfort only me.
 But I do believe.
 I believe that though we don’t have a promise given here.
-We have a promise that has been given.
+We have a promise given.
 But it’s not until we fulfill our journey here.
 With my father’s death I believe that the man who walked amongst us is now carried about within us.
-Where he was in our lives is gone – but he is now within the fabric of our life and our love.
+Where he was in our lives he is now within the fabric of our life and our love.
 I believe that there are parts of us strengthened by those who love us, and by no choice of theirs, have to leave us.

 When my father was alive I could talk to him by phone, I could go see him.
 Now, I can speak to him at any time, in any place.
 And I know he hears me.
 I believe that the space he filled when he was here was left empty upon his death.
-For a reason.
-That space, it was filled, immediately.
-The love and support of people who poured their concern, their joyful and laughter filled memories, their tears, and their prayers in to us helped fill the physical space he left.
+But that space, it was filled, immediately.
+The love and support of people who poured their concern, their tears, and their prayers in to us helped fill the physical space he left.

 Within the hush of today I hear the sound of his life lived well.
 I hear loudly of the love he gave, and the love he accepted.
 And I believe in the promise he now has.